deeedob/thesis/content/40_remote_plugins.md

 threads operating within the DSO's process.
 This method is evident in [JUCE](https://juce.com/), a renowned library for creating agnostic plugins, and is also employed in various open-source projects.

-The traditional method of starting Qt's event loop in a distinct thread presents significant challenges.

 Starting Qt's event loop within a dedicated thread presents significant challenges.
 To address these, we opted to run the plugin's GUI in